-- Classes will take place on the main campus during the summer – June 10 to July 24.
+- Classes will take place on the main campus during the first summer session – dates to be determined by the university.
 The School Social Work class, SW 865, will meet on Monday and Wednesday nights from 6:00- 9:15pm.
 The Social Work and The Law class, SW 760, will meet on Tuesday and Thursday evenings from 6-9:15pm.

 How many hours are required for the field work requirement?

 - A total of 450 hours are required, with at least 100 of those hours serving a different age level.
 For example, if you work with high school students the majority of your time, you would accrue at least 350 hours with them and then work with middle or elementary aged youth for at least 100 hours.
 Hours must be supervised by a PPSC holder (in Social Work, Counseling, or School Psychology.)

 Can I accrue field work hours before I begin taking PPSC classes?

 - Yes, if you interned at a school during your MSW program or worked at one after you acquired an MSW and your hours were supervised by someone with the PPSC credential, your hours could count.
 Similarly, an internship with appropriate supervision performed before classes begin would count toward the field hours requirement.
 Please use the Verification of Standards form to document your hours.
 (See question below.)
 Your supervisor should initial any asterisked area that says "Field Demonstration" and sign the last page.
 The SF State PPSC Coordinator will initial all of the academic areas and sign as the Academic and Program Coordinator.

 What is the Verification of Standards form?